Not sure what this is all about?

 Get Down, Make Love

+At least five concerts were used to compile this one song.
 The first 38 seconds couldn't be found, but from this point until 1:43, we are once again in Barcelona, February 20th.
-Just as Freddie and Roger sing "Get" for the first time, you can hear a slight click-like sound in the right channel with headphones if you listen for it.
-It no longer matches the Barcelona recording at 1:43, and until 2:35, we're in another venue.
-From 2:35 to 3:17 we are in Paris, March 1.
+Just as Freddie and Roger sing "get" for the first time, you can hear a slight click-like sound in the right channel.
+It no longer matches the Barcelona recording at 1:43, and until 2:12, we're in another venue.
+From 2:12 to 2:35 it's February 28 in Paris, although only the vocal and guitar (other effects have been removed from the mix).
+From 2:35 to 3:17 it's the third night in Paris, March 1.
 Between 3:17 and 3:44 we are in Frankfurt.
 Note that Roger doesn't blow the whistle on the Frankfurt recording before the last verse begins.
-There is yet another cut, as the sound clearly changes from a very wide stereo sound to an almost mono mix at 4:04 for the last chorus.
-The (somewhat crackling) background hiss and audience disappear at this point as well.
-Any doubters can compare the sound directly to the first chorus, as it's completely different.
+There is yet another cut, this time to Lyon on February 17, as the sound clearly changes from a very wide stereo sound to an almost mono mix at 4:04 for the last chorus (the mix is completely different from the first chorus).

-Unlike Greg Brooks' claim to the contrary in his revised book, the final night in Paris, March 1, *does* feature on Live Killers, despite him feeling the need to go out of his way to write otherwise.
-It should be noted that the 42 seconds of this song from Paris are not heard on Live Killers exactly as they happened in Paris.
-Freddie had an analog delay on his vocals, and it was removed, as it was overlapping quite a bit.
+Unlike Greg Brooks' claim to the contrary in his revised book, the final night in Paris, March 1, *does* feature on Live Killers - although it should be noted that the 42 seconds of this song from Paris are not heard on the album exactly as they happened in Paris.
+An analog delay on Freddie's vocal was removed, as it was overlapping quite a bit.
 Also, the "ch ch ch ch" from Freddie at 3:03 comes from another show.

-This song was edited out of the South Korean version of the LP, probably because the lyrics were considered to be too suggestive.
-There is a half-second of silence between I'm In Love With My Car and You're My Best Friend.
+This song was edited out of the South Korean version of the LP, almost certainly because the lyrics were considered to be too suggestive.
+There is a half second of silence between I'm In Love With My Car and You're My Best Friend.

 Top of page